Cost of Prescription Medications in Ontario, Canada

 Paying Out-of-Pocket

 If neither OHIP nor private insurance covers the medication you need, you may still opt to pay for your prescription out-of-pocket.
-You can see a list of common medications and typical prices you can expect to pay here.
+Use the TeleTest cost search tool for current drug and lab prices.
+For GLP-1 medications, TeleTest marks phone-verified pharmacy-call prices separately from lower-confidence estimated prices.

 Disclaimer: This blog post is intended for educational purposes only and should not be taken as medical advice.
 Always consult your healthcare provider for personal health concerns.